lionelyoung/django-nonrel-appengine-starter/README.rst

 * virtualenv --python=python2.5 --no-site-packages .
 * source bin/activate
 * Include google_appengine in your PATH
+* Edit line 2 in myproject/app.yaml to point to your application
-* Change into the myproject directory and run ./manage deploy
+* Change into the myproject directory and run python manage deploy
-* ./manage remote createsuperuser
+* Optional: python manage remote createsuperuser

 Development
 ===========